Austin Barnes Preview, Player Props: Dodgers vs. Marlins

 Marlins Pitching Rankings

+- The 9.4 strikeouts per nine innings compiled by the Marlins pitching staff ranks second in MLB.

-- The Marlins have a 4.18 team ERA that ranks 16th across all MLB pitching staffs.
+- The Marlins have a 4.16 team ERA that ranks 15th among all league pitching staffs.

-- Marlins pitchers combine to give up 161 total home runs at a rate of 1.2 per game (to rank 12th in baseball).

-- Luzardo (9-8) is trying for his 10th win when he gets the starting nod for the Marlins in his 28th start of the season.
-He's put together a 3.80 ERA in 149 1/3 innings pitched, with 175 strikeouts.

 © 2023 Data Skrive.
 All rights reserved.